openflighthpc/concertim-cluster-builder/README.md

 ## Installation

 Concertim Cluster Builder is intended to be deployed as a Docker container.
-There is a Dockerfile in this repo that the image can be built from and a docker compose file that should be used to start the container.
+There is a Dockerfile in this repo for building the image.

 1. Clone the repository
     ```bash